brohrer/how-to-train-your-robot/README.md

-# how-to-train-your-robot
+# How to Train Your Robot

-You're probably looking for [this website](https://brandonrohrer.com/httyr).
+You're probably looking for [the book landing page](https://brandonrohrer.com/httyr).